SIPA Professor, José Antonio Ocampo

 Development and Governance

-The Development and Governance (D&G) Concentration trains future practitioners and thought leaders on how to address the most pressing global development issues, including inequalities and unacceptable levels of poverty, through evidence-based strategies to promote inclusive, sustainable growth and human development.
-Our curriculum and approach to training future leaders is guided by the Sustainable Development Goals of the UN’s 2030 Agenda.
+The concentration in Development and Governance (D&G) – formerly Economic and Political Development (EPD) – equips future leaders and changemakers to address the most pressing global and national development issues, including inequalities and poverty, through evidence-based strategies to promote inclusive, sustainable growth and human development.
+Our curriculum and approach to preparing future leaders are guided by the UN's 2030 Agenda and Sustainable Development Goals.

-The concentration equips students with a broad understanding of the processes of economic, political, and social change in the developing world, as well as focused competence in specific fields, such as financial inclusion, small business and social enterprise development, corporate social responsibility, gender and development, education policy, sustainable development, humanitarian policy, post-conflict reconstruction, and governance.
-Through an interdisciplinary package of courses, Capstone workshop projects, and practical internship options, students gain key skills in policy analysis, program planning, monitoring and evaluation, and adaptive management for inclusive and sustainable development.
+The concentration provides students with a broad understanding of the processes of economic, political, and social change in the developing world, as well as focused competence in specific fields, such as financial inclusion, small business and social enterprise development, corporate social responsibility, gender and development, education and health policy, sustainable development, humanitarian policy, post-conflict reconstruction, and governance.
+Through an interdisciplinary package of courses, capstone workshop projects, and practical internship options, students gain key skills in policy analysis, program planning, monitoring and evaluation, and adaptive management for inclusive and sustainable development.

 Who It’s For